8 Tips for Terminating an Employee Gracefully

 Keep the meeting short and focused.
 Though you should be prepared to answer questions, also give them a written list of answers to FAQs, such as whether they’re eligible for unemployment benefits, what tasks must be completed before they leave for the day, and so on.
 Their emotions may overwhelm their focus on questions and next steps.

-Even if there are multiple people involved in the decision, they are not the ones currently terminating an employee; you are.
+Even if multiple people are involved in the decision, they are not currently terminating an employee; you are.
 There’s nothing wrong with mentioning that the team is in agreement, but you must be firm in asserting that it’s very much your decision to let them go.

 5. Don’t get into a debate.

-Be resolute and professional.
+Be persistent and professional.
 Control your emotions and try to be somewhat passive.
 You can’t be angry or sad.
-Don’t make apologies for the decision, listen to or entertain excuses, or make accommodations.
-The decision was made and it’s now time for everyone to move forward.
+Don’t apologize for the decision, listen to or entertain excuses, or make accommodations.
+The decision was made, and it’s time for everyone to move forward.

 6. Don’t make promises.